nmetulev/sparse-example/README.md

 # Package as full msix
-To test the app packaged as a MSIX, I added a script that manually test the app as msix.
+To test the app packaged as a MSIX, I added a script to run the app as msix.
 Run these commands:

 ```bash
  # if not ran already